filipsnastins/tomodachi-testcontainers/docs/getting-started/index.md

 That's it! 🎉 We have tested that the Docker image can be built and run, and that the service is working as expected, all with a Docker container, on the highest test level - end-to-end.

-### Change Dockerfile path, build context and build target

-If the Dockerfile is not located in the current working directory or you need a different Docker build context, specify a new path with the `TOMODACHI_TESTCONTAINER_DOCKERFILE_PATH` and `TOMODACHI_TESTCONTAINER_DOCKER_BUILD_CONTEXT` environment variables.

-Examples:

-- `TOMODACHI_TESTCONTAINER_DOCKERFILE_PATH=examples/Dockerfile.testing`
-- `TOMODACHI_TESTCONTAINER_DOCKER_BUILD_CONTEXT=examples/`

-If you have a multi-stage Dockerfile and want to run testcontainer tests against a specific stage, specify the stage name with the `TOMODACHI_TESTCONTAINER_DOCKER_BUILD_TARGET` environment variable.
-Note that usually want to run tests against the release/production stage, so this environment variable is not needed in most cases, as it's the last stage in the Dockerfile.

-Example:

-- `TOMODACHI_TESTCONTAINER_DOCKER_BUILD_TARGET=development`

-### Running Tomodachi container from pre-built image

-If the Tomodachi service Docker image is already built, you can run the container by specifying the image ID in the `TOMODACHI_TESTCONTAINER_IMAGE_ID` environment variable.

-It is useful when running tests in the deployment pipeline when the image has been already built on the build step.
-Instead of building a new image from scratch for the tests, we want to test the exact same image that will be pushed to a Container Registry and deployed to production.

-Examples:

-- `TOMODACHI_TESTCONTAINER_IMAGE_ID=sha256:56ca9586de1cf25081bb5f070b59b86625b6221bb26d7409a74e6051d7954c92`
-- `TOMODACHI_TESTCONTAINER_IMAGE_ID=mycompany/my-tomodachi-application:1.0.0`

-⚠️ Make sure that the environment variable is set before running `pytest`.

 ### Testing Tomodachi service with external dependencies